Call for volunteers and sponsors: Human Rights Navigator app

 The Data Collaboration Alliance nonprofit is building a free and anonymous web application that will enable everyday people to assess risks to their human rights when traveling between domestic and international locations.

-The goal of the the Human Rights Navigator project is to crowdsource a dataset that will be used to power a 100% free and anonymous web application.
 Our plan is to launch the version 1.0 of the app with a focus on reproductive rights and then expand in future releases to add increase geographic coverage and rights categories.

 Why reproductive rights?